ChrisCarrAu/webcrawler/readme.md

 ﻿# Web Crawler

-A simple web crawler that follows anchor links
+A simple web crawler that reports anchor links in real time

 ## Getting Started

-Uses Visual Studio 2017, just load the solution and run it.
+Uses Visual Studio 2017, just load the solution and run the console app, Crawler.

-Right now, the starting URI is hard coded.
+Right now, the starting URI & number of crawl threads are hard coded.

+CrawlerFarm is an observable object - Crawler implements IObserver<Anchor> and subscribes to the UriQueue which queues the Uri's to process

 ### Prerequisites